mrpIug/csci318-group-project/README.md

 curl "http://localhost:8082/api/wotd/current"
 ```

-*Returns the most queried term from the last hour, updated every 5 seconds.
-Response includes the term ID, word, query count, and date.*
+*Returns the most queried term updated in real-time as users search for terms.
+The Word of the Day changes immediately when query events are processed through Kafka stream processing.

 ### Agentic AI Service (Port 8083)